After you arrive in Leeds, you may need to register with the police, depending on where you've come from and how long you'll be here.

 - Extension of stay granted in the UK

 - You are issued with a new passport

 - If you have dependent children and they turn 16 whilst they are in the UK, they must register with the police once they have turned 16, even if their current visa states police registration is not required.
 Please check with the Home Office before contacting the police to confirm whether they are required to register.

 To report one of the above changes, log into your online account and you will be given two options before you book your appointment, please choose the 'Change of details' option.

 *After you register with the police, if you change your address before you get your police registration certificate back, contact the Overseas Registration Office by email to provide them with your new address.

 Do I need to inform the police when I go home at the end of my stay?

-Before you leave, contact the Overseas Registration Office by email or phone to tell them the reference number on your police registration certificate and the date and place of your departure.
+Before you leave, contact the Overseas Registration Office by email to tell them the reference number on your police registration certificate and the date and place of your departure.